 There are 16 land villas, 20 pool villas and 16 water villas making for a rather intimate experience.
 During our week on property, we rarely saw many other guests, other than at meals.
 We had several hours at the pool with no one else there multiple times.
 We had a an unplanned private charter for some of our Scuba diving trips.

 Map of Park Hyatt Maldives, water villas on the left.

-We were assigned villa 12.
-Its location made it rather private, plus occupancy during our visit was low enough that I don’t think either of the adjacent villas were occupied during our time.
-I only even saw other people on the beach near our villa a few times.
+We were in villa 12.
+Its location made it rather private, plus occupancy during our visit was low enough that I don’t think any guests occupied either of the adjacent villas during our stay.
+I only saw other people on the beach near our villa a few times.